 Since analytical equipment varies in configuration and as a function of intended specific target analytes, operating parameters are optimized on an instrument-by-instrument basis.
-Instrument specific operating parameters are recorded in the respective Instrument Maintenance Logbook.
+Instrument specific operating parameters are recorded in the respective Instrument Maintenance Logbook and in the QA-controlled Work Instructions at each work station.
 Note: Only trained and qualified laboratory staff are authorized to vary the operating parameters under special circumstances.
 Any time a change is made, it is documented in the instrument maintenance logbook.